-Have you ever felt so focused on one thing that shifting your attention to anything else seemed impossible?
-Or have you ever been so stuck in one place that you were unable to move past it?
-If so, you may be experiencing fixation.
+Have you ever felt so focused on one thing that shifting your attention to anything else felt impossible?
+Or have you ever been so stuck in one emotion or state that you believed you couldn't move past it?
+If so, you may have been experiencing fixation.

-Being fixated means being stuck and not being able to move forward.
-It's similar to a vehicle that's stuck in thick mud, where the engine alone can't get it to move forward or backward.
-It takes a much stronger force to get it out of the rut and onto a smoother, more level path.
+"Fixation" can mean feeling stuck and not knowing how to move forward.
+It may feel like you're a metaphorical vehicle with functional fixedness, stuck in thick mud, where the engine can't get you to move forward or backward.
+It can feel that you need a stronger force to get you out of the rut and onto a smoother, more level path.

 The Evolution Of Perspectives On Fixation

 Several psychologists have suggested theories on why fixation happens and what it means.